christensenacademy/christensen-academy/modules/css-layouts/textpages/background-images.md

 ####[jsFiddle](http://jsfiddle.net/cameron89/6nNsJ/)

 **Note:** It's possible to be much more precise with the background position property by specifying x and y values instead (e.g., `background-position: 30% 25px;`).
-Here's a [jsFiddle example](http://jsfiddle.net/cameron89/scgK9/).
+Here's a [jsFiddle example](http://jsfiddle.net/cameron89/scgK9/) demonstrating a nifty use of this feature.

 ##Background Shorthand